 Apart from that, Litecoin is pretty much the same as Bitcoin.

 Just like Bitcoin, Litecoin is decentralized.
 No single entity maintains the Litecoin network by processing transactions or producing more Litecoin.
 This means that the token is divided between a potentially unlimited number of users, none of whom have ultimate control over the system.

 And, just like Bitcoin, Litecoin is a peer-to-peer currency.
 It requires no central authority, such as a bank, to act as an intermediary between two parties.
 All that is needed for a Litecoin transaction to take place is permission from the two users involved to transfer funds between cryptocurrency wallets, plus miners to process the said transaction.

 The decentralization of the network, plus its peer-to-peer nature, makes Litecoin borderless.
 It’s possible to transfer Litecoin from one account to another without considering the nationality of those accounts or the identities of the account holders; Litecoin pays no heed to international sanctions or money-laundering regulations.
 Once transactions are processed, they are irreversible and can’t be scrubbed from the blockchain.

 How to buy Litecoin

-You can also move your Litecoin to your own wallet.
+You can also move your Litecoin to your wallet.
 These wallets can be either hardware or software wallets.
 Hardware wallets are generally more secure, as they can be disconnected from the internet entirely.
 However, they cost at least $40, with prices stretching into the $100s for higher-end models.
 This means a user needs to hold a fair amount of Litecoin to justify buying a hardware wallet.
-Software wallets are the free alternative to hardware wallets, and what they lack in security they make up in cheapness and ease of use.
+Software wallets are the free alternative to hardware wallets, and what they lack in security they make up for in cheapness and ease of use.